loaderImage

 Everything you *need to know* is right above this.
 Scroll down, only if you'd still like to read more (honestly, why?)

-This is a great question.
+Great question.
 Your nominee should know how to make a death claim so they can receive your insurance money that will help them avert any financial crisis after your unexpected demise.

 And if you are the nominee, this information will come in handy when you have to make a death claim yourself.